History of biological warfare: North America

 During Pontiac's Rebellion, in June 1763 a group of Native Americans laid siege to British-held Fort Pitt.
 During a parley in the middle of the siege on June 24, Captain Simeon Ecuyer gave representatives of the besieging Delawares, including Turtleheart, two blankets and a handkerchief enclosed in small metal boxes that had been exposed to smallpox, in an attempt to spread the disease to the besieging Native warriors in order to end the siege.
 William Trent, the trader turned militia commander who had come up with the plan, sent an invoice to the British colonial authorities in North America indicating that the purpose of giving the blankets was "to Convey the Smallpox to the Indians."
 The invoice was approved by General Thomas Gage, then serving as Commander-in-Chief, North America.
 A reported outbreak that began the spring before left as many as one hundred Native Americans dead in Ohio Country from 1763 to 1764.
-It is not clear whether the smallpox was a result of the Fort Pitt incident or the virus was already present among the Delaware people as outbreaks happened on their own every dozen or so years and the delegates were met again later and seemingly had not contracted smallpox.
+It is not clear whether the smallpox was a result of the Fort Pitt incident or whether the virus was already present among the Delaware people, as outbreaks happened on their own every dozen or so years and the delegates were met again later and seemingly had not contracted smallpox.
 Trade and combat also provided ample opportunity for transmission of the disease.

 A month later, Colonel Henry Bouquet, who was leading a relief attempt towards Fort Pitt, wrote to his superior Sir Jeffery Amherst to discuss the possibility of using smallpox-infested blankets to spread smallpox amongst Natives.
 Amherst wrote to Bouquet that: "Could it not be contrived to send the small pox among the disaffected tribes of Indians?
 We must on this occasion use every stratagem in our power to reduce them."
 Bouquet replied in a latter, writing that "I will try to inocculate [sic] the Indians by means of Blankets that may fall in their hands, taking care however not to get the disease myself.
 As it is pity to oppose good men against them, I wish we could make use of the Spaniard's Method, and hunt them with English Dogs.
 Supported by Rangers, and some Light Horse, who would I think effectively extirpate or remove that Vermine."
 After receiving Bouquet's response, Amherst wrote back to him, stating that "You will Do well to try to Innoculate [sic] the Indians by means of Blankets, as well as to try Every other method that can serve to Extirpate this Execrable Race.
 I should be very glad your Scheme for Hunting them Down by Dogs could take Effect, but England is at too great a Distance to think of that at present."